Bothrops jararaca: Reproduction

-Mating takes place between April and May.
-Males mate with more than one female, and there are also fights between males for females.
+Mating takes place in April and May.
+Males mate with more than one female, and fights between males for females happen, as well.
 Females demonstrate secondary vitellogenesis.
 While ovulation and fertilization occur in the spring (October to December or January), the female gives birth from February to April, on average producing 10 to 14 offspring per season.
 Both sexes are believed to reach sexual maturity at two years of age.

 Venom

 Potency

 This species is often abundant within its range of southeastern Brazil, where it was responsible for 52% (3,446 cases) of snakebites between 1902 and 1945, with a 0.7% fatality rate.

 The average venom yield is 25–26 mg with a maximum of 300 mg of dried venom.
 The venom is quite toxic.
-In mice, the median lethal dose is 1.2–1.3 mg/kg intravenous, 1.4 mg/kg intraperitoneal and 3.0 mg/kg subcutaneous.
+In mice, the median lethal dose is 1.2–1.3 mg/kg intravenously, 1.4 mg/kg intraperitoneally, and 3.0 mg/kg subcutaneously.
 The lethal dose for a 60 kg adult human is 70 mg.

 Effects

 Typical envenomation symptoms include local swelling, petechiae, bruising and blistering of the affected limb, spontaneous systemic bleeding of the gums and into the skin, subconjunctival hemorrhage, and incoagulable blood.
 The systemic symptoms can potentially be fatal and may involve hemostatic disorders, intracranial hemorrhage, shock, and kidney failure.

 Thrombotic microangiopathy has also been reported.
-A 56-year-old woman was transferred from a primary hospital seven hours after being bitten by a Bothrops jararaca in the distal left leg.
-She developed extending edema to the proximal thigh, associated with intense radiating local pain, local paresthesia, and ecchymosis.
+A 56-year-old woman was transferred from a primary hospital seven hours after being bitten by a B. jararaca in the distal left leg.
+She developed extending edema to the proximal thigh, associated with intense, radiating local pain, local paresthesia, and ecchymosis.
 Laboratory features upon admission revealed coagulopathy, thrombocytopenia, and a slight increase in serum creatinine.
-The patient was treated with Bothropic antivenom and fluid replacement.
-During evolution, her thrombocytopenia and anemia worsened, with blood films showing fragmented red cells, haptoglobin consumption, increase in lactate dehydrogenase and progressive increase in serum creatinine.
+The patient was treated with bothropic antivenom and fluid replacement.
+During evolution, her thrombocytopenia and anemia worsened, with blood films showing fragmented red cells, haptoglobin consumption, an increase in lactate dehydrogenase, and a progressive increase in serum creatinine.
 Despite the severity, the outcome following conservative treatment was good, with complete recovery.

 Medical uses

-The drugs known as angiotensin converting enzyme inhibitors (ACE inhibitors), which are used for the treatment of hypertension and some types of congestive heart failure, were developed from a peptide found in the venom of this species in 1965 by the Brazilian scientist Sérgio Henrique Ferreira.
+The drugs known as ACE inhibitors, which are used for the treatment of hypertension and some types of congestive heart failure, were developed from a peptide found in the venom of this species in 1965 by Brazilian scientist Sérgio Henrique Ferreira.

 Haemocoagulase enzyme derived from the venom is used as antihemorrhagic drug.